maikszusevics/IaC/Terraform_Orchastration/README.md

 HashiCorp Configuration Language (HCL) is a unique configuration language.
 It was designed to be used with HashiCorp tools, notably Terraform, but HCL has expanded as a more general configuration language.
 It's visually similar to JSON with additional data structures and capabilities built-in.

+# Orchestration with terraform

+Orchestration is the automated configuration, management, and coordination of interconnected systems, applications, and services.
+Orchestration helps organisations to more easily manage complex tasks and workflows.

 # Example